alnyan/bevy_sprite_instancing/README.md

 * Ability to mark a `SpriteInstancingGroup` as static (i.e. entities do not move) to avoid re-submitting its instancing data each frame
-* Avoid re-creation of some components needed for rendering each frame.
-Ideally, stuff like `InstancedSpritesheet` only needs to be extracted once when starting up, but when I tried this, I got `QueryDoesNotMatch`, lol.
-* Avoid re-allocation of `ExtractedSpriteInstancingBuffer` each frame.
-Tried to implement this, but it seems like `wgpu` doesn't allow vertex buffers to be mapped for writing, which's a bit weird (Vulkan allows this AFAIK).